icatalud/dart-sdk-wiki-2/Testing.md

 the new behavior.
 This test is brand new, so it has no existing status and defaults to "Pass".
 You'll get:

 *   Expectation: CompileTimeError.
-That's what the little multitest marker comment means.
+That's what the multitest marker comment means.
 *   Outcome: Pass.
 In Dart today, this code has no errors, so the analyzer doesn't report any compile error.
 *   Actual: MissingCompileTimeError.
 There was supposed to be an error reported,